lambdaxymox/fontgen/README.md

 ## Introduction
 The program `fontgen` is a shell utility for converting a TrueType or OpenType file into a bitmapped atlas file.
-See [https://github.com/lambdaxymox/bmfa](repo) for details.
+See the [bmfa](https://github.com/lambdaxymox/bmfa) repository for details.
 The primary use case for for this program is for generating fonts for use in game development.

 ## Usage